edp1096/my-flutter-set/README.md

 ```

 * delete_all.cmd - Delete all installed
-* console.cmd - Command prompt with the python path
+* console.cmd - Command prompt with the paths

 * `install_update_all.ps1` - run all of below `ps1` files